Felipe Pardo: Toluca

 On 2 January 2019, Pardo left Olympiacos after three and a half years and 77 caps, 15 goals, 13 assists in all competitions and joined Deportivo Toluca of Liga MX.

-Independiente Medellín
+Return to Independiente Medellín

 On 1 January 2022, he returned to his first club as a professional, Independiente Medellín.
 He scored his first goal on 25 January during a 1–0 victory at home to Deportes Tolima in the league's first matchday.

+Aguilas Doradas

+In January 2024, he joined Aguilas Doradas to dispute the 2024 Apertura tournament on a six-month contract, making 12 appearances and scoring once in a 2-1 defeat at the hands of Deportes Tolima.

+Deportivo Tachira

+In July 2024, Pardo joined Deportivo Tachira of the Venezuelan Primera División.

 International career

 Pardo played with the Colombia national u-17 team at the 2007 FIFA U-17 World Cup, scoring once in a 5–0 win against Trinidad and Tobago.

 On 7 November 2015 Pardo's performances for Olympiacos led to his first call up to the Colombia national team for the qualifying games for the 2018 FIFA World Cup qualification.
 On 14 November 2017, he scored his first goal for the national team, opening the scoring in a 4–0 friendly victory against China.